Vivaldi Technologies

 Vivaldi Technologies AS is a Norwegian software development company, best known for its creation of the Vivaldi Browser.
 Headquartered in Oslo, Norway, the company was founded in 2013 by Jon von Tetzchner and Tatsuki Tomita.
 Tetzchner was one of the founders and formerly the CEO of Opera Software, a software company that developed the web browser Opera.
 About 20 former Opera employees joined Tetzchner at Vivaldi Technologies.
 In January 2017, the company had 35 employees.
 As of April 2025, the company has listed 60 employees.

+Vivaldi is employee-owned, and derives revenue from product placement but not data.
+Its browsers are also AI-algorithm free.

 Workspaces

-The company is headquartered in Oslo, Norway; it has offices at the Innovation House in Seltjarnarnes, Iceland, and a workspace in the Innovation House in Gloucester, Massachusetts, US.
-They also have developers in Helsinki, Finland; Prague, Czech Republic; Lille, France; and other locations.
+The company is headquartered in Oslo, Norway; it is named after the Italian classical music composer Antonio Vivaldi; it has offices at the Innovation House in Seltjarnarnes, Iceland, and a workspace in the Innovation House in Gloucester, Massachusetts, US.
+It also has developers in Helsinki, Finland; Prague, Czech Republic; Lille, France; and other locations.

 Products

 Vivaldi.net

 Vivaldi.net is a community-based platform that was originally launched in January 2014, which was created as a replacement to My Opera, due to the latter's planned closure in May 2014.
-The platform though has since been expanded to offer additional services that were not offered by My Opera - some designed particularly to work in tandem with the Vivaldi browser:
+The platform though has since been expanded to offer additional services that were not offered by My Opera — some designed particularly to work in tandem with the Vivaldi browser: